Sir Ralph Assheton, 1st Baronet: Personal life

-They resided at Downham Hall in Downham, where he was Lord of the manor.
+Assheton and his wife resided at Downham Hall in Downham, where he was Lord of the manor.
 Lady Assheton was appointed a Commander of the Order of the British Empire in the 1934 New Year Honours, for political and public services in Lancashire.
 She died 18 August 1949.

-Sir Ralph died in a Manchester hospital on 21 September 1955, following a short illness.
+Assheton died in a Manchester hospital on 21 September 1955, following a short illness.
 The baronetcy was inherited by his only son, who had been created Baron Clitheroe a few months earlier, as part of the 1955 Birthday Honours.